-We first made these Leaf Lanterns about three years ago at German Toddler Group – one of the other carers with tons of group crafting experience showed us how to make them – making this a great Autumn Craft for Preschoolers as well as Autumn Craft for kids!!!
+We first made these Easy Leaf Lanterns about seven years ago at German Toddler Group – one of the other carers with tons of group crafting experience showed us how to make them – making this a great Autumn Craft for Preschoolers as well as Autumn Craft for kids!!!
+Find some Fall Leaves, come back inside and make this lovely decor with us today!

 PS The BEST thing about this craft, is you do NOT HAVE to press your leaves to do this.
 You can make them on the day you collect your leaves, so long as they are not wet!